-The captain brought us back to shore but not before trying to make us tip over again.
-Three hours was a long time on the water but the time goes so fast when you’re seeing so much action.
+After spending about half an hour in the quiet cove, the captain brought us back to shore…but not before trying to make us tip over again.
+Three hours was a long time on the water but the time goes by so fast when you’re seeing so much action.
 I wish we could have stayed longer.

 If you’re ever around Quebec City, I HIGHLY recommend Tadoussac whale watching if it’s the whale watching season.
 If it is, GO.
 You won’t regret it.
-You’ll see whales from any boat but I’d recommend getting in a Zodiac if you want to get as close as possible.
+If there are whales, you’ll see them from any boat but I’d recommend getting in a Zodiac if you want to get as close as possible.